 This herb is an effective detoxifier and is believed to help clear infections such as acne, boils, and conjunctivitis and skin rashes.

-It is used as an herbal remedy for constipation.
+It is used as an herbal medicine/remedy for constipation.
 Elderberry is also commonly used in Europe as a mild laxative and diuretic, suggesting that elderberries may also benefit kidney health.

 Elderberry has been reported to have beneficial effects when used with antibiotics to treat sinus infection.